Full list of Mercer Law Student Organizations.

 Association of Women Law Students

 The Association of Women Law Students (AWLS) is among the largest and most active student organizations on campus.
 Our mission is to promote the awareness of the advantages and disadvantages women may encounter in the legal profession, support the advancement of women in the legal profession, and serve the community in which we live.
 Membership is open to any law student who supports the goals of the organization.
-As part of our mission the association: hosts speakers on issues unique to women in the field of law, offers scholarship opportunities for women, and sponsors networking opportunities to promote interaction between its members and legal professionals.
-Members of the association receive exclusive benefits including: access to the AWLS outline bank, the opportunity to participate in the association’s mentor-mentee program, and admission to the association’s outlining and exam success seminars.
-AWLS is also dedicated to serving our community and actively supports ongoing service projects in Middle Georgia.
-Each fall the association hosts numerous events during the month of October to raise awareness and funds for breast cancer research and treatment.
-This year AWLS raised over $4,500 to benefit Susan G. Komen for the Cure.
-In addition, each spring the association hosts its annual charity ball and auction where students and faculty members place live and silent bids on items ranging from dinner with your favorite professor, to a weekend beach getaway, to VIP parking at the law school.
-Last spring AWLS raised $12,830 to benefit Jay’s Hope, The Ronald McDonald House, and The Sunshine House.
+As part of our mission, the association hosts speakers on issues unique to women in the field of law, offers scholarship opportunities for women, and sponsors networking opportunities to promote interaction between its members and legal professionals.
+Members of the association receive exclusive benefits including access to the AWLS outline bank, the opportunity to participate in the association’s mentor-mentee program, and the opportunity to be selected for a 3L bar scholarship.
+Each fall, the association hosts an annual 5K in remembrance of one of our members, Lauren Giddings.
+In addition, each spring the association hosts its annual charity gala and auction where students and faculty members place live and silent bids on items ranging from dinner with your favorite professor, to a weekend beach getaway, to VIP parking at the law school.

 Black Law Students Association